Mokopirirakau "southern North Island"

 Dorsal surface light grey to dark brown with transverse row of V or W shaped blotches on either side of the spine, often intermingled with bright yellow patches.
+In contrast to forest geckos (Mokopirirakau granulatus), Ngahere geckos often have a mid-dorsal break in their W-shaped markings, giving them a distinctive appearance.
 White stripe between ear and eye and V shaped mark behind eyes Ventral surface lighter with speckles/mottling.

 Similar to forest gecko but typically more robust in build, dorsal markings often less prominent and more commonly divided across the spine.